 Available Azure-managed database solution architectures are presented at: https://azure.microsoft.com/en-us/solutions/databases/#solution-architectures.

-Choosing the right SQL Server database hosting option in Azure
+Choosing the right option for hosting SQL Server workloads in the Azure Cloud

+Hosting SQL Server workloads in the Azure Cloud primary consideration is to choose the proper services which matches your workload requirements.
 Microsoft offers an article in which they consolidate a comparison of the available SQL, NoSQL and in-memory database options, depending on the usage scenario of each organization.
-Microsoft also offers an interactive decision making application which asks a few questions to assess you scenario and then comes up with the ideal SQL-based solution in Azure: https://azure.microsoft.com/en-us/products/azure-sql/#choose-your-database.
+Microsoft also offers a very useful interactive decision making application which asks a few questions to assess you scenario and then comes up with the ideal SQL-based solution in Azure: https://azure.microsoft.com/en-us/products/azure-sql/#choose-your-database.

 - SQL Server on Azure Virtual Machines.
 Use this option if you already have significant investment in Azure IaaS infrastructure, either fully on Cloud or hybrid on-premise and cloud (e.g. with an existing Active Directory infrastructure you wish to extend).
 Also use this options if you desire maximum compatibility with older versions of SQL Server which are supported on the Azure-supported VM operating systems.
 Also choose this IaaS option if you have an existing SQL Server license which you need to retain and make use of the Bring Your Own License option (BYOL) for SQL Server which is called Azure Hybrid Benefit.